 I have some garden skills we need to learn and teach others.
 I have had a garden my entire life.
 Sometimes the garden produces so much food we are posting on Facebook to come to our home and get some free vegetables.
 Then some years we can’t grow zucchini.
 Come on, Linda everyone can grow zucchini.
-I haven’t been able to the last two years.
-As you may know, I live in Southern Utah and we have the worst soil, it’s called rock hard red clay.
-After a couple of years planting stuff in large oversized pots I finally invested in some raised garden beds.
+I haven’t been able to for the last two years.
+As you may know, I live in Southern Utah and we have the worst soil, it’s called rock-hard red clay.
+After a couple of years of planting stuff in large oversized pots, I finally invested in some raised garden beds.
 Here’s the deal, it took me forever to find some acceptable, not too expensive 18-inch raised beds.
 You need your soil tilled or loamy at least 18 inches deep to grow tomatoes.
 Mark and I had to put them together, which was easy.
 I wish now I had invested in some spikes that will hold the pieces of wood in place that are safe to use for gardening.
 Live and learn.

-If I were to build my dream garden, I would build the beds two feet tall by 12-feet long.
+If I were to build my dream garden, I would build the beds two feet tall by 12 feet long.
 Did you notice I said beds, as in plural?
 I am way past the farmer or homesteading life by owning 5 acres or even one acre.
 I wouldn’t mind a 1/2 acre plot, we have had a 1/2 acre yard before and it’s just the right size for Mark and me.

-Have your soil analyzed if possible then you will learn what additives should be added to make your soil produce the best possible fruits and vegetables?
+Have your soil analyzed if possible then you will learn what additives should be added to make your soil produce the best possible fruits and vegetables.

 Prepare your soil correctly, these are some garden skills for my area I learned at a local nursery.
 Our soil needs a lot of additives such as Azomite, Coco Coir Block, Worm Casings, Organic Bone Meal, Organic compost, and Vermiculite.
 I have learned I can’t add a lot of coffee grinds (free from your local coffee shop) because it produces too much nitrogen.
-Use sparingly, I learned that after I tried to keep the stray cats in the neighborhood from using my garden as a kitty litter every day.
+Use sparingly, I learned that after I tried to keep the stray cats in the neighborhood from using my garden as kitty litter every day.
 You can buy most of these at your local big box stores as well.

 My favorite items for my soil: